Does regional variation in wage levels identify the effects of a national minimum wage?: The effective minimum wage design

-To understand why even minor deviations between $w_{0.5,r,t}$ and $\mu_{r,t}$ can be problematic, consider a simple model with only two regions, $A$ and $B$.
-In this model, a more binding minimum wage has small but positive effects on the median wage.
-These effects at the median can arise from strong spillovers (e.g., workers moving from low- to high-wage firms) or because the minimum wage causes disemployment effects in the lower tail, such that all quantiles of the log wage distribution mechanically move to the right.

-I start by discussing the ideal source of variation for the effective minimum wage designs: random shocks to the location parameters $\mu_{r,t}$.
-In period $t=0$, both regions have identical distributions of latent log wages.
+\paragraph{Good and bad variation.} The source of identifying variation in the effective minimum wage design is not the national minimum wage increase, but random shocks to the centrality parameters $\mu_{r,t}$.
+To see why, consider a scenario with two regions, as illustrated in Panel~A of Figure~\ref{fig:good-bad-var}.
+In period $t=0$, both regions have identical distributions of latent log wages and the national minimum wage is small.
 In period $t=1$, two things happen.
-First, the national minimum wage rises.
-Second, the location parameter in Region $B$ increases--- for simplicity, assume that it increases by the same amount as the minimum wage.
-Panel~A in Figure~\ref{fig:good-bad-var} illustrates this scenario.
+First, the national minimum wage rises, as denoted by the blue arrow.
+Second, the location parameter in Region $B$ increases (the beige arrow).
+For simplicity, assume that both shocks have the same magnitude.